nuclia/nucliadb/README.md

 ### How is NucliaDB different from traditional search engines like Elasticsearch or Solr?

-The core difference and advantage of NucliaDB is its architecture that is built from the ground up for cloud and unestructured data.
-Its vector index plus standard keyword and fuzzy search provides an API to use all extracted and learned information from Nuclia Understanding API and provide super NLP powers to any application with low code and peace in mind.
+The core difference and advantage of NucliaDB is its architecture that is built from the ground up for cloud and unstructured data.
+Its vector index plus standard keyword and fuzzy search provide an API to use all extracted and learned information from Nuclia Understanding API and provide super NLP powers to any application with low code and peace of mind.

 ### What license does NucliaDB use?